Wet a line in the Metroparks. Access to the Maumee River and inland waters provides a variety of fishing opportunities in scenic settings.

 Bluegill, largemouth bass and channel catfish are stocked in this small, scenic lake.
 There is fishing access from shore or an accessible fishing dock, which also has a roll-off canoe and kayak launch.

-The Ohio Division of Wildlife stocks the lake at Pearson with rainbow trout from the Castallia hatchery, providing a unique fishing opportunity to catch this cold water species in early spring.
-Fishermen also take catfish and other species.
+The Ohio Division of Wildlife stocks the lake at Pearson with rainbow trout from the Castallia hatchery, providing a unique fishing opportunity to catch this cold water species in early spring – and you can take them home with you.
+Fishermen catch catfish and other species year round.
 The lake’s stair-stepped shore makes it an accessible place to introduce children to fishing.

 Bluegill and catfish are commonly caught in the quarry pond on this former farm.
 Blue Creek is a partially open park with a one-mile trail that circles the scenic pond.